therisingtsun/Chitragupta/README.md

 # Running

-- `npm run dev` : Build and launch app on localhost.
-- `npm run dev:fb` : Build and launch app on localhost with Firebase emulators.
+- `npm run dev` : Build and launch app on localhost with Firebase emulators.